nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   - Cons:
     - The strict checks on the `UniqueStudentList` will affect `EditCommand` when the user tries to edit an existing student.
     This will happen when the user only wants to edit one of the attribute.
 (For example, studentId.)
     This newly edited student will have an old copy of the email.
-This side effect will casue the newly created `student` to clash with its old instance in `UniqueStudentList`, causing the command to fail, even though it should be valid.
+This side effect will cause the newly created `student` to clash with its old instance in `UniqueStudentList`, causing the command to fail, even though it should be valid.
 As such, it makes it hard to implement, as we have to ensure that it works with `EditCommand` as well.